danieldiamond/gitlab-analytics/README.md

 Job logging can also be provided to make the run persistent and recoverable.

+### Meltano Load

+Right now Meltano Load is part of the code of [Meltano Extract](#meltano-extract).
+We're planning on splitting it into a separate piece of code.

 ### Local environment

 #### On the host machine